Docker Security Guide¶

 Remove Passwords From the Environment¶

-Passwords specified directly in a docker-compose.yml
+Passwords specified directly in a compose.yaml

 file or otherwise passed to the container environment may pose a security risk.
 As an alternative, they can be set in an options.yml file located in the config storage folder: